By Kyle Peterson

 American Airlines was leapfrogged in size again last year by United Continental Holdings <UAL.N> after United bought Continental.
 Airline mergers have lent stability to the industry.

 But AMR was left out of the last round of consolidation.
-Some experts believe the company, which reduced its debt and tweaked routes to lure well-heeled business travelers, eventually will make a bid for US Airways Group
+Some experts believe the company, which reduced its debt and tweaked routes to lure well-heeled business travelers, eventually will make a bid for US Airways Group <LCC.N>.
+US Airways has a mixed fleet that tilts heavily toward Airbus.

 PRESSURE ON BOEING